-The iControl program and configuration data is stored on one 512 Mb Compact Flash card.
-All user data and preset settings are stored on another 512 Mb CompactFlash card.
+The iControl program and user configuration and preset data are stored on two 128 Mb or larger CompactFlash (CF) cards.
 These cards function as removable hard drives.
 The iControl consoles are shipped with these cards installed.

-CAUTION: The Compact Flash cards CANNOT be hot-swapped.
+CAUTION: The CompactFlash cards CANNOT be hot-swapped.
 Shut down the iControl program and operating system, then turn off the iControl console before removing the cards.
 Removing the cards while power is on could corrupt the data on the cards and damage the cards.

 CAUTION: Never turn off console power without first shutting down the iControl program and operating system.
-Doing so could corrupt the system. software.
+Doing so could corrupt the system software.
 Refer to Program Shutdown in the iControl Operator Interface manual for the shutdown procedure.

-See Figure 3-12.
 The CompactFlash card slots are on the back on the PC.
 The top card (1) is the data card; the bottom card (2) is the program card.